0xDBFB7/ceramic/documents/description.md

 Limitations:

 - You can build a 1300 C furnace

+- I don't urgently need the money.
+Please don't sign up I feel kind of weird making money off this, since it's pretty simple to build.
+On the other hand, it costs $300 where everything else costs >>$1000.
 - There are better, faster, cheaper techniques to create ceramic parts, like cheap microwave sintering or field-assisted/spark-plasma [thanks ice9!]
 		[To date, science has not figured out how FAST is so effective.] sintering.
 	I needed a general-purpose >1500c multi-atmosphere sintering setup, but if you have specific requirements you can almost certainly do better than this.